 In “The Pros and Cons of Refinancing,” we took a look at the benefits of refinancing and examined the potential costs.
 When it comes to determining the right time for that first refinance, here are the conditions to you’ll want to consider:

-- Type of mortgage – If you have an adjustable rate mortgage with a 5, 7, or 10-year adjustment period — that is, the time in which your initial low rate remains unchanged — you’ll want to consider refinancing to a fixed-rate mortgage before that period ends.
+If you have an adjustable-rate mortgage with a 5, 7, or 10-year adjustment period — that is, the time in which your initial low rate remains unchanged — you’ll want to consider refinancing to a fixed-rate mortgage before that period ends.
 This will guarantee you a fixed monthly payment and a stable cashflow.
 If you already have a fixed rate, proceed to number two.

-- Equity – When you refinance, you do so using the equity you’ve accumulated in your home.
+When you refinance, you do so using the equity you’ve accumulated in your home.
 Equity is determined by subtracting the amount owed from the value of the home.
 So, if your home is currently valued at $300,000 and your remaining balance is $120,000, you have $180,000 or 80% of your home’s value in equity.
-Your equity position grows as you make payments on the principle of your mortgage loan.
+Your equity position grows as you make payments on the principal of your mortgage loan.
 Your equity also increases if the value of your home has risen.
-Note: Current market conditions indicate a significant rise in the value of single family homes.
+Note: Current market conditions indicate a significant rise in the value of single-family homes.
 Refinancing based on a considerable increase may also allow you to eliminate mortgage insurance (MI) provided your loan-to-value is 80% or less.

-- Credit score – Before you decide to refinance be sure you’re credit rating is as good as possible.
+Before you decide to refinance be sure your credit rating is as good as possible.
 The better your credit score, the better the interest rate.

-- Your next move – In order to cover the cost of refinancing you’ll need to plan on staying in your home longer.
-Your loan officer can help you determine the amount of time it will take to break even on your refinance.
+In order to cover the cost of refinancing you’ll need to plan on staying in your home longer.
+Your loan officer can help you determine the amount of time it will take to break even on your mortgage refinance.